Please join us for a presentation on Arctic Fires with Flavio Justino.

 Estimates of temporal-spatial variability of wildfire danger across the Pan-Arctic and extra-tropics

-For more information about the research group, please click here.
+For more information about the research group, please go to the following website.

 If you have questions, please contact Gillian Everett.